 Ingredients for a Healthy School Day

 There isn’t one magic vitamin or solution that will keep your children alert and full for the entire school day.
 It takes a combination of healthy habits including a balanced diet to keep the brain alert and a student full to engage successfully in virtual learning.
-To keep the brain active, I recommend serving food that includes omega-3 and vitamins E or B. These vitamins are so important in meals because omega-3 is a key nutrient for brain health, vitamin B is a great antioxidant that supports brain function, and vitamin E has been discovered to improve memory function.
+To keep the brain active, we recommend serving food that includes omega-3 and vitamins E or B. These vitamins are so important in meals because omega-3 is a key nutrient for brain health, vitamin B is a great antioxidant that supports brain function, and vitamin E has been discovered to improve memory function.
 Try to feed your kids foods that are rich in vitamins and minerals rather than relying on supplements.
 Salmon is one example of a simple, healthy food that’s high in omega-3 fatty acids.
 Egg dishes such as veggie omelets or scrambled eggs are easy-to-make sources of vitamin E. Avoid unhealthy foods and beverages like candy, soda pop and fast food, because these can negatively impact brain function, and are high in calories but low in nutrients.

 Health is not just about what you eat – it’s about what you do when you’re not eating, too.
 Depending on how old they are, kids should drink 7 to 10 cups of water daily.
 Adequate sleep, exercise, socially distant interaction and a healthy home life are also crucial for keeping students alert throughout the school day.